Sairyss/domain-driven-hexagon/README.md

 Data retrieval is responsibility of `Queries`, so `Command` methods should not return anything.
 Though, if needed, returning a bare minimum (like `ID` of a created item or a confirmation message) may not be a bad idea.

 **Note**: `Command` has nothing to do with [Command Pattern](https://refactoring.guru/design-patterns/command), it is just a convenient name to represent that this object invokes a CQS Command.
-Both `Commands` and `Queries` in this example are just simple classes with data.
+Both `Commands` and `Queries` in this example are just simple objects with data.

 Example of command object: [create-user.command.ts](src/modules/user/use-cases/create-user/create-user.command.ts)